 - Hours: Open 9:30am-5:00pm everyday (changes seasonally)

 We started this list of fun things to do in Lower Manhattan with one of the most famous landmarks in the world, the Statue of Liberty.
-Located right off the shores of the financial district, Lady Liberty is a national icon and instantly recognized as a symbol of freedom.
+Located right off the shores of the financial district and accessible only by ferry leaving from Lower Manhattan, Lady Liberty is a national icon and symbol of freedom.

 Designed by Frederic Batholdi and built in part by Gustave Eiffel, the Statue of Liberty was gifted to the United States by the people of France.
 It was dedicated on October 18th, 1886 by President Cleveland.
 Liberty Island hosts well over 4 million tourists each year, which is more than popular national parks such as Yellowstone and Zion.